owlmeans/credentials-core/README.md

-# OwlMeans Re:gov library: Monorepo
+# OwlMeans Credentials library: Monorepo

 Set of packages for serverless and blockchainless SSI-based platforms.

-## How to start your one OwlMeans Re:gov SSI App
+## How to start your one OwlMeans Credentials SSI App
-Make a copy of folder with [example app](https://github.com/owlmeans/regov-ssi-mono/tree/main/packages/lib-react/example-web) to your computer.
+Make a copy of folder with [example app](https://github.com/owlmeans/credentials-core/tree/main/packages/lib-react/example-web) to your computer.

 Install `yarn` as a nodejs package manager.